Shohei-Takata/Fast-optimal-entrainment/README.md

 Python library for calculating floquet vectors and simulating dynamics.

 The codes in this repository implement the methodologies described in
-Takata, Shohei, Yuzuru Kato, and Hiroya Nakao.
-"Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory." arXiv preprint arXiv:2104.09944 (2021).
+Takata, S., Kato, Y., & Nakao, H. (2021).
+Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory.
+Chaos: An Interdisciplinary Journal of Nonlinear Science, 31(9), 093124.

 Please cite this paper when you use the codes.